-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in

-ADMISSION

-Require

-SAT or ACT x Submitted Used

-ACT Only ~ х
+ACT Only Х

-SAT Only х
+SAT Only X

-SAT and SAT Subject Tests or х
+SAT and SAT Subject Tests or Х

-ACT
+SAT Subject Tests Х

-SAT Subject Tests х
+SAT Subject Tests Λ

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2022 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ne ACT in admissi on decisions for fir st-time, first-year, degree-seeking ap plicants

-ACT with writing required ACT with writing recommended
+ACT with writing required

+ACT with writing recommended

-ACT with or without writing accepted
+Χ ACT with or without writing accept oted

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2022 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):
+CSB If your institution will make use of the ne SAT in admissi on decisions for fir st-time first-vear degree-seeking ar onlicants

+- for Fall 2023 please indicate which

+in the admissions process): 3 - 11 - 1 - (- 3 ,

-SAT with Essay component required
+SAT with Essay component requ ired

-SAT with Essay component recommended
+SAT with Essay component reco

-SAT with or without Essay component accepted
+SAT with or without Essay comp onent accepted

-C8C Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+C8C Please indicate how your institution will use the SAT or ACT essay com ponent; check all that apply.

-SAT essay ACT essay
+SAT essay ACT essay 7

-For admission х х
+For admission x x

-For placement For advising Х х
+For placement х х 1

+For advising]

 In place of an application essay

-As a validity check on the application process
+As a validity check on the

+application process

 No college policy as of now

-Not using essay component х х
+Not using essay component Х Х

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution us e applicants' test s scores for academ ic advising?

+Yes

-х Yes No
+No

-C8E Latest date by which SAT or ACT scores must be received for fall-term admission Latest date by which SAT Subject Test scores must be received for fall-term admission
+C8E Latest date by which SAT or ACT s cores must be rec eived for fall-term admission

+Latest date by which SAT Subject Test scores must h ne received for fall term admission =

+Latest date by Willer Crit Gabjeet root occide mact i oo rooorvou for fair torri admicolori - -

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+C8F If necessary, use this space to clar

+policies (e.g., if tests are recomme nded for some]

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your institut ion uses for placem ent (e.g., state tests s):

-Х SAT
+SAT

-х ACT
+ACT

-SAT Subject Tests
+SAT Subject Tests AP

-AP

 CLEP

-Х Institutional Exam
+Institutional Exam

 State Exam (specify):